MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 With Microsoft Graph APIs for calls and online meetings, Microsoft Teams apps can now interact with users using voice and video.
 For more information, see [calls and meetings bots](~/bots/calls-and-meetings/calls-meetings-bots-overview.md).

-You can use the Teams bot APIs to get information for one or more members of a chat or team.
+You can use the Teams bot APIs to get information for multiple members of a chat or team.
 For more information, see [changes to Teams bot APIs for fetching team or chat members](~/resources/team-chat-member-api-changes.md).

 ## Next step